jefflunt/unbelievable-sort/README.md

 research paper: https://arxiv.org/abs/2110.01111

-The performance of this sorting algorithm is known to be very bad, as well as having a number of other technical issues preventing it from being practical for most use cases.
-The algorithm is notable, however, because its implementation is sort short, albeit a little counterintuitive.
+The performance of this sorting algorithm is known to be very bad, as well as having a number of other technical issues preventing it from having a practical use case.
+The algorithm is notable, however, because its implementation is so short, albeit a little counterintuitive.

 ## Usage